Jean-Martin Charcot: In popular culture

 A 2024 award-winning historical literary novel The Dream Collector - Sabrine & Sigmund Freud by R.w.
 Meek, published by Historium Press, explores the relationship between Dr. Charcot and his patient known as the Princess of Hysteria; the secrets of Charcot's stenographer, Julie Forette, and the blossoming dream interpretations of his new intern, a young Sigmund Freud.
 Winner of the 2022 Palm Beach Book Festival book contest, and the 2023 Runner-up for book of the year at The Historical Fiction Company.

 In literature, Charcot's hypnosis is mentioned in Bram Stoker's novel Dracula.
 He figures in Per Olov Enquist's 2004 novel The Book about Blanche and Marie, and in the 2005 novel by Sebastian Faulks, Human Traces, as well as Alasdair Gray's 1992 Poor Things.

 A 2012 French historical drama film Augustine, is about a fictional love affair between Charcot and his patient Louise Augustine Gleizes, who was known as Augustine or A. Charcot is a central figure in the 2021 French film, The Mad Women's Ball.

 The 2024 novel The Madwomen of Paris by Jennifer Cody Epstein features Charcot as a major historical figure and explores the lives of several of his patients through historical fiction.

 In music, the Scottish experimental hip hop group Hector Bizerk wrote the song "Dr. Charcot" for their 2015 album The Waltz Of Modern Psychiatry.
-Charcot is the main character of the song "Let Yourself Go" form The Alan Parsons Project 1990 album Freudiana.
+Charcot is the main character of the song "Let Yourself Go" from The Alan Parsons Project 1990 album Freudiana.